nastapasta/nastapasta.github.io/about.markdown

 ### Colophon

-This website is made with Jekyll, using the base Jekyll theme.
+This website is made with Jekyll, first using the base theme Minima, which I have changed a bit and am planning to customize further.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /